mjedmonds/mjedmonds.github.io/CS80/notes_md/ch15_xml.md

 - XML Element Names
   - Can contain letters, digits, underscores, hyphens, and periods.
   - Must start with an underscore or letter
-  - Must not being with any case-combination of \"xml\" as these are reserved for XML
+  - Must not begin with any case-combination of \"xml\" as these are reserved for XML
 - Nesting XML elements is identical to nesting HTML elements
   - Must still be careful about proper nesting